-Back in mid-August, I wrote an article that touched on conducting deer surveys and how the abundant rainfall received during 2010 really set up most of Texas up for a great year of white-tailed deer hunting.
-I had a feeling that a lot of the bucks carried over from last year would be looking good, but I really was not expecting a new Texas non-typical white-tailed deer record to be harvested on the first day of the 2010 deer hunting season!
-By the way, I’m talking about over 300 inches of native buck antler!
+Back in mid-August of this year I wrote an article that touched on conducting deer surveys and how the abundant rainfall received during 2010 really set up most of Texas up for a great year of white-tailed deer hunting.
+I had a feeling that a lot of the bucks carried over from last year would be looking good this fall.

 “We’ve been keeping this one pretty tight to the vest, but now that he is down we can share these pictures.
 He is potentially, by our score, the largest native Texas deer EVER!
 Rough score in velvet of 311 4/8.
 Congratulations, Mark Barrett (aka Dad)!”

 The Las Raices has been actively involved in whitetail deer management for many years, so producing high-quality whitetail bucks is nothing new for this family-owned property.
 With the Las Raices’ commitment to on-going deer population and habitat management, it’s starting to look like they could be their only competition for producing record-breaking native deer into the future.

 But what am I saying?
 Big bucks are produced all across Texas every year.